open-policy-agent/opa/docs/docs/policy-reference/_examples/glob/multiple_delimiters/intro.md

 This example demonstrates when you need multiple delimiters.

-Resource paths in systems like Kubernetes use multiple separator characters.
+Docker image references use multiple separator characters.
 In this pattern:
-- Colon (`:`) separates namespace from resource name
+- Slash (`/`) separates registry/organization from image name
-- Slash (`/`) separates resource name from type
+- Colon (`:`) separates image name from tag

-The pattern `*:*/pod` matches any namespace and resource name, but specifically resources of type "pod".
-By specifying both `:` and `/` as delimiters, `glob.match` segments the path: `["kube-system", "nginx", "pod"]`.
+The pattern `*/*:*` matches any registry/organization, image name, and tag.
+By specifying both `/` and `:` as delimiters, `glob.match` segments the path: `["registry.example.com", "library", "nginx", "latest"]`.